-First, my heart goes out to all my sisters who have ever faced violence at the hands of men – and we know that there are many more of us then we can fathom.
+First, my heart goes out to all my cis/trans sisters who have ever faced violence at the hands of men – and we know that there are many more of us then we can fathom.
 And that makes my blood boil and my heart break.
-I am sending love and light to you, my dear sisters.
+I am sending love and light to you, my dear ones.

 We are angry.
 We have had enough.
 We are speaking out.
 We are writing out.
 We are connecting.
 We are expressing.
 We are healing.
 We are engaging.

 And, it is very difficult.
 It brings up a lot, for many of us.

 As we sit in our homes and see the news feeds, watch the un-folding of the trial, absorb all the responses – we are brought right back to experiences of being violated, abused, raped, assaulted, made to feel as objects, and made to feel unsafe.
 We are reminded of just how present womxn’s oppression is.

 Underneath the myriad of my emotional responses, this most simply makes me so very sad.

 I spent a few years as a trauma-informed facilitator and program developer at Bridges For Women, an organization supporting womxn affected by violence and abuse.
 I have seen the impacts of violence and fear, and I have seen the power of community and healing from those impacts.
 I have seen the incredible strength and tenacity of a womxn’s spirit.
 I have experienced these myself in my own healing from trauma.

 From this place I offer these few touchstones to all my sisters through this time.
 May we find safety and love within ourselves as we stand in solidarity with each other and continue to speak and act out against violence against womxn.